The Question of Optimism: Shabbat - Iftar Dinner at ARK

 John Pesutto once told me, “I’m optimistic because we get so little time to do good.
 Because of all the pressures, all the challenges that confront leadership, you have to make the most of every opportunity you have.
 You can't afford, in my view, to dwell or obsess about all the things that can go wrong or that are in your way.
 There is a joy, a real joy, in achieving something, particularly as a political leader, on behalf of the people you represent.
 And it might be something little or something unexpected, or it might be something even grander.“

-Read More: Optimism, Spirituality and Religion
+Read More: Optimism, Spirituality, Religion and Faith

 Keep up to date with the latest from Centre for Optimism